Felbamate Oral Suspension

 IT IS NOT KNOWN WHETHER OR NOT THE RISK OF DEVELOPING HEPATIC FAILURE CHANGES WITH DURATION OF EXPOSURE.

-IT IS NOT KNOWN WHETHER OR NOT THE DOSAGE OF FELBAMATE AFFECTS THE INCIDENCE OF HEPATIC FAILURE.
+IT IS NOT KNOWN WHETHER OR NOT THE DOSAGE OF Felbamate Oral Suspension AFFECTS THE INCIDENCE OF HEPATIC FAILURE.

 IT IS NOT KNOWN WHETHER CONCOMITANT USE OF OTHER ANTIEPILEPTIC DRUGS AND/OR OTHER DRUGS AFFECT THE INCIDENCE OF HEPATIC FAILURE.

-FELBAMATE SHOULD BE DISCONTINUED IF EITHER SERUM AST OR SERUM ALT LEVELS BECOME INCREASED ≥ 2 TIMES THE UPPER LIMIT OF NORMAL, OR IF CLINICAL SIGNS AND SYMPTOMS SUGGEST LIVER FAILURE (SEE PRECAUTIONS).
-PATIENTS WHO DEVELOP EVIDENCE OF HEPATOCELLULAR INJURY WHILE ON FELBAMATE AND ARE WITHDRAWN FROM THE DRUG FOR ANY REASON SHOULD BE PRESUMED TO BE AT INCREASED RISK FOR LIVER INJURY IF FELBAMATE IS REINTRODUCED.
+Felbamate Oral Suspension SHOULD BE DISCONTINUED IF EITHER SERUM AST OR SERUM ALT LEVELS BECOME INCREASED ≥ 2 TIMES THE UPPER LIMIT OF NORMAL, OR IF CLINICAL SIGNS AND SYMPTOMS SUGGEST LIVER FAILURE (SEE PRECAUTIONS ).
+PATIENTS WHO DEVELOP EVIDENCE OF HEPATOCELLULAR INJURY WHILE ON Felbamate Oral Suspension AND ARE WITHDRAWN FROM THE DRUG FOR ANY REASON SHOULD BE PRESUMED TO BE AT INCREASED RISK FOR LIVER INJURY IF Felbamate Oral Suspension IS REINTRODUCED.
 ACCORDINGLY, SUCH PATIENTS SHOULD NOT BE CONSIDERED FOR RE-TREATMENT.

 Felbamate Oral Suspension Description

-Felbamate is an antiepileptic available as a 600 mg/5 mL suspension for oral administration.
+Felbamate Oral Suspension, USP is an antiepileptic available as 600 mg/5 mL suspension for oral administration.
 Its chemical name is 2-phenyl-1,3-propanediol dicarbamate.

-The inactive ingredients for Felbamate Oral Suspension 600 mg/5 mL are bubble gum flavor, carboxymethyl cellulose sodium, FD&C Yellow No. 6, FD&C Red No. 40, glycerin, methylparaben, microcrystalline cellulose, polysorbate 80, propylparaben, purified water, saccharin sodium, simethicone, and sorbitol.
+The inactive ingredients for Felbamate Oral Suspension USP, 600 mg/5 mL are carboxymethylcellulose sodium, citric acid monohydrate, FD&C Yellow No. 6, FD&C Red No.40, flavor (cherry), glycerin, methylparaben, microcrystalline cellulose, polysorbate 80, propylparaben, simethicone emulsion, sorbitol, sucralose and water.

 Felbamate Oral Suspension - Clinical Pharmacology